hypo69/hypo/docs/gemini/consultant/ru/fast_api/openai.md

 """
 .. module:: src.fast_api.openai
    :platform: Windows, Unix
    :synopsis: This module provides a FastAPI application for interacting with the OpenAI model.
-    It includes API endpoints for querying the model and potentially training it based on provided data.
+   It includes API endpoints for querying the model and training it based on provided data.
 """
+MODE = 'dev'
 import header

 from fastapi import FastAPI, HTTPException from fastapi.middleware.cors import CORSMiddleware from fastapi.staticfiles import StaticFiles